 All Walla Walla University students have free access to highly qualified and caring therapists who will work with you to help establish and achieve goals.
 Counseling services include individual, couple and group counseling.
 We are able to offer a maximum of 10 sessions per year to students who use our center.
 Counseling and Testing Center staff may refer you to access mental healthcare, individual therapy, and medication management with a licensed psychiatric practitioner who is qualified ot offer both.

 1. Submit an application.

 To schedule your first appointment with a therapist, fill out an application through the student portal.
-You will be prompted to complete an application and two surveys.
+You will be prompted to complete an application, and take two surveys.

 2. Set up an initial appointment.

-Within two business days of submitting your application and completing the surveys, our office will reach out to set up an initial assessment appointment.
+Within a week of submitting your application and completing the surveys, our office will reach out to set up an initial assessment appointment.

 3. Attend your first online or in-person session.

 Your appointment time is reserved for you.
 Should you need to cancel, we need advance notice of at least 24 hours.
 If you miss more than two sessions without notifying your therapist or the counseling office, you may lose the opportunity to continue counseling at the Counseling and Testing Center.
 Your therapist will go over this “no-show” policy during your first session.

 If you need to cancel, email your therapist directly or email email@example.com.

 Fact: It actually takes a great deal of emotional strength to confront problem areas, seek help, and take responsibility for your life.